HvZWAT/claremontHvZ/README.md

 rerun it every time you want to work on the site.
 I highly recommend you add an alias to your .bashrc along the lines of

-    alias hvz="cd ~/programming/claremonthvz.org && source bin/activate && cd hvz"
+    alias hvz="cd ~/programming/claremonthvz.org && source bin/activate && cd claremontHvZ/HVZ"

-Clone your forked GitHub repo (you don't have to use the command line for this):
+Clone your forked GitHub repo (you don't have to use the command line for this): The Django 2.0 version is located at the update brach.

     git clone git@github.com:MYUSERNAME/claremontHvZ.git

 Now complete the build with

-    ~/programming/claremonthvz.org/hvz/setup.py
+    python ~/programming/claremonthvz.org/claremontHvZ/setup.py

 If all went well, that should be it!

 ### Running a development version of the server